Why Rebuild SLC?

 Maintain competitive cost

 SLC is one of the nation’s most cost-effective airports for airline operations.
 Replacing aging facilities will help keep costs low.
 No local tax dollars will be used for the project.
 It will be paid for using a combination of airline and user passenger user fees.
-The airport has no debt and has been saving money for years; we will pay cash for as much of the project as possible and will receive very favorable borrowing terms for the rest of funds needed because of our excellent credit history.
+The airport has no debt and has been saving money for years.
+Airport cash will be used for as much of the project as possible and we will receive very favorable borrowing terms for the rest of funds needed because of our excellent credit history.

 Maintain partnership with airlines

 We have a great partnership with the airlines that serve SLC.
-Delta, the airport’s largest user, is very supportive of the terminal redevelopment project, as are other airlines.
+Delta Air Lines, the airport’s largest user, is very supportive of the Terminal Redevelopment Program and North Concourse, as are other airlines.